apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 | `Required service PIDs`  | String[] | see below | Service references mandatory for the SecurityProvider registration. |

 By default the `SecurityProviderRegistration` defines the following mandatory services.
-As long as these mandatory references are not available the `SecurityProviderRegistration` will not register the `SecurityProvider` as service.
+As long as these required references are not resolved the `SecurityProviderRegistration` will not register the `SecurityProvider` service and ultimately prevent premature initialization of the Oak repository instance.

 - "org.apache.jackrabbit.oak.security.authorization.AuthorizationConfigurationImpl"
 - "org.apache.jackrabbit.oak.security.principal.PrincipalConfigurationImpl",